degski/Mado/README.md

     PATTERNS
     --------
-    The next stage of strategy in SUSAN is to control the pattern of stones that develops on the board.
-Significant patterns range from simple arcs and triangles to complex whole-board patterns.
+    The next stage of strategy in SUSAN is to control the pattern of stones that develops on the Board.
+Significant patterns range from simple arcs and triangles to complex whole-Board patterns.

     The arc pattern is an extension of the same idea that makes spaces near the corners safe.
 This white stone is safe because Black can't place six stones